 By Emily Ledger

-Cannabis Sativa L. has been utilised for a large variety of ailments, industrial applications, and ceremonial uses for millennia.
+Cannabis Sativa L. has been utilised for the treatment of a large variety of ailments, as well as for industrial applications, and ceremonial uses for millennia.
 Evidence gathered from significant ancient sites has revealed that the plant was important, and even sacred, in many societies, including Ancient Egypt, Ancient China, and Ancient India.

-However, after the plant’s longstanding popularity, the Western world entered the prohibition era – a movement that quickly spread throughout the world and drastically changed the perception of cannabis.
-Prohibition was fuelled by suspicion of the plant’s psychoactive properties as well as the development of stereotypes used against the plant’s users.
+However, after the plant’s longstanding popularity, the Western world entered the prohibition era – a movement that quickly spread throughout the world and drastically changed the perception of this once crucial crop.

-Recreational use of the plant was drawn to a halt in the early 20th century, with medical cannabis also being tightly controlled and, in some cases, being likewise banned.
-Unfortunately, prohibition also coincided with the largest progression of medical and scientific research in history.
-This has left a huge gap in our knowledge of the cannabis plant and how it can be used.
+Free recreational use of the plant was drawn to a halt in the early 20th century, with medical cannabis also being tightly controlled and, in some cases, being likewise banned.
+Unfortunately, prohibition also coincided with the largest progression of medical and scientific research in history, leaving a huge gap in our knowledge of the cannabis plant and how it can be used.

 Following almost a century in outlaw in much of the world, however, a new cannabis revolution is taking hold.
 People are once again embracing the cannabis plant for its medicinal properties, and even governments are beginning to liberalise their policies on its control.